joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 wish by establishing parent-child relationships between the calendars you create.
 Most schedule application file formats will only support a limited hierarchy of calendars, which you will see when you read files of this type when using MPXJ.
+The notes below briefly outlines how calendar hierarchies operate in some of the applications MPXJ can work with.

 If you are using MPXJ to create or modify schedule data, when you write the results to a file MPXJ will attempt to ensure that the calendars it writes to the file format you have chosen reflect what the target application is expecting.
 This means that MPXJ may end up "flattening" or otherwise simplifying a set of calendars and their hierarchy to ensure that they are read correctly by the target application and are "functionally equivalent" in use.

+### Microsoft Project
+Microsoft Project uses two-tiers of calendars.
+The first tier are referred to as "base calendars", one of which is marked as the default calendar for the project.
+Work is scheduled based on the default calendar, unless a task explicitly selects a different base calendar to use when being scheduled.
+Each resource will have its own calendar, which is always derived from a base calendar.
+Note that, as you might expect, material resources don't have a calendar!

+### Primavera P6
+The situation with P6 is a little more complicated, although it's still a two-tier arrangement.
+P6 has the concept of Global calendars (broadly similar to base calendars in Microsoft Project).
+These can be assigned to activities in any project.
+Global calendars are never derived from other calendars.

+You can also have Project calendars which, as their name suggests, can only be assigned to activities in the project to which they belong.
+Project calendars can be derived from a Global Calendar, or they can have no parent calendar.

+Finally you can have two types of resource calendar: Shared, or Personal.
+These can either be derived from a Global calendar, or can have no parent.
+A Shared resource calendar can be assigned to multiple resources, but a Personal resource calendar can only be assigned to a single resource.

+When reading a P6 schedule, the `ProjectCalendar` method `getType` can be used to retrieve the calendar type (Global, Shared, or Personal), while the `getPersonal` method returns a Boolean flag indicating if the calendar is a Personal resource calendar.

+### Others
+ConceptDraw, Planner, SureTrak and TurboProject all support some form of calendar hierarchy, although Planner is the only one which definitely supports an arbitrarily deep nested calendar structure.

 ## Calendar Container

-So far we've looked at creating and configuring calendars.
+So far we've looked at creating and configuring calendars, and lining them together in a hierarchy.
 If we've just read a schedule in from a file, how can we examine the calendars it contains?
-Let's set up some calendars and take a look:
+Let's set up some calendars and take a
+look:

 ```java
 ProjectFile file = new ProjectFile();